Implementing Unit Conversion & Tolerance Thresholds in Geospatial ETL Pipelines Jump to heading

 precision = config["conversion_rules"]["linear_units"].get("precision", 6)

-# Coordinate scaling via Shapely transform (avoids apply overhead)
+# Coordinate scaling via Shapely transform (avoids row-level apply overhead)

 gdf = gdf.copy()